arsalanses/arsalanses/README.md

 ### Hi there 👋

 I'm Arsalan Sefidgar.
-A indie software developer and a college student.
+A software developer and a college student.

 🌱 I’m currently learning: